PhilipEskins/islandtime/readme.md

 ## Support and contact details

-_Contact Philip if you have any problems or recommendations for improvements_
+_Contact Ryan if you have any problems or recommendations for improvements_

 ## Technologies Used